Analysis Likely

 NPC ImpactModified behaviorFull reactions, evacuations

-RDR2 already had a system where snow accumulated gradually, where mud formed in the rain, where your horse slipped on wet ground.
-Transpose that philosophy to a modern tropical setting powered by PS5/Xbox Series X hardware, and you get something potentially extraordinary.
+RDR2 already featured snow that accumulated gradually, mud that formed in the rain, and horses that slipped on wet ground.
+Transpose that philosophy to a tropical setting running on PS5/Xbox Series X hardware, and the results could be extraordinary.

 The marshlands of Leonida, terrain where weather changes everything